 Overall calorie burns drops and it keeps decreasing the more you lose muscle because your BMR is dropping and hence directly affect your total calorie burns daily.

 This will negatively affect fat loss because it affects muscles and hormones.
-And the two things you need for fat loss is good muscle recovery and balanced hormones.
+And the two things you need for fat loss are good muscle recovery and balanced hormones.

 So if you have imbalanced hormones and you are losing muscle, then you are pretty much guaranteed you will be putting on fat and not losing it.

 Fitness results become almost impossible because you don’t have enough energy to recover.
-Body is struggling to survive, and it is in a continuous cycle to slow down your metabolism more and more and more.
+The body is struggling to survive, and it is in a continuous cycle to slow down your metabolism more and more and more.

 Why Can’t I Lose Fat?